top of page

 CERN Logo

-Chetna Krishna is the Communications Officer at the European Organization for Nuclear Physics (French: Counseil européenne pour la recherche nucléaire), known as CERN, that operates the largest particle physics laboratory in the world.
+Chetna served as the Communications Officer at the European Organization for Nuclear Physics (French: Counseil européenne pour la recherche nucléaire), known as CERN, that operates the largest particle physics laboratory in the world.
+She supporting editorial content production and digital communications as part of the Education, Communications and Outreach (ECO) group.

 She loves bringing stories to life in new and innovative digital formats through CERN's social media campaigns: